 Everyone was getting ready at The George, so I started the morning with Laura and the girls who were just in hair and makeup when I arrived.
 It’s great when everything’s in one place – it gives me the ability to cover a bit of groom prep as well, and a bit more time for things – like taking Laura’s shoes on a mini tour round the hotel!

-Midway through preps, Pete’s present to Laura arrived (a beautiful pair of earrings) so it was great to capture the moment she opened it.
+Midway through preps, Pete’s present to Laura arrived (a beautiful pair of earrings) so it was great to capture and photograph the moment she opened it.
 In a first, when I went to shoot Pete getting ready I took his present to him and ‘delivered’ it at an opportune moment!

 Once Pete was ready, it was time for him to open his gift – a beautiful watch!